 it properly with tools or instruments.

-Eyeball method: Adjust the throttle cables lengths at the carburetors so the handlebar throttle lifts the carburetors levers (or slide) at the exact same time as you increase the throttle a very tiny amount. #1 eyeball works fine.
-Leave the cables with maybe .050" of slack in their outer cable sheath at throttle off, but hand off the throttle.
+Adjust the throttle cables lengths at the carburetors so the handlebar throttle just begins to lift the carburetors levers (or slide) at the exact same time as you increase the throttle, from idle position, a very tiny amount. #1 eyeball works fine.
+Leave the cables with maybe 1/8" of slack in their outer cable sheath at throttle off, but hand off the throttle.
 You will need to play with the idea awhile, as it is not the same view to you, left and right.

 Assuming that you are NOT doing JUST an eyeball throttle cable adjustment, proceed as follows: